y9san9/aqueue/README.md

 in parallel.
 However, if there are multiple messages received from the same user, they must be processed consequently.

-Note that the project is feature complete.
-I am happy to review pull requests, but I don't plan any further development.

 ## Install

 Replace $version with the latest version from `Releases` Tab.